mjspriggs/overview/glossary/glossary.md

 ### container
 {: #x2010901}

 A system construct that allows users to simultaneously run separate logical operating system instances.
 Containers use layers of file systems to minimize image sizes and promote reuse.
-See also [image](/docs/overview?topic=overview-glossary#x2024928), [layer](/docs/overview?topic=overview-glossary#x2028320), [registry](/docs/overview?topic=overview-glossary#x2064940).
+See also [image](#x2024928), [layer](#x2028320), [registry](#x2064940).

+### context
+{: #x2018372}

+Environmental or conditional information that can be used to define when rules that restrict access to resources should be applied.
+A context can be a set of properties or attributes like client IP addresses, office hours, time of day, or multi-factor authentication.

+### context-based restriction
+{: #x10127184}

+An access management method that defines and enforces access for resources based on the network location of the access request.

 ### control
 {: #x2018434}